Hugh S. Cumming: Surgeon General

+While he was Surgeon General, Cumming attended several meetings of the International Office of Public Health (OIHP) in Paris, the predecessor of the World Health Organization.

+After ending his term as Surgeon-General, Cumming served for a period as Chairman of the Permanent Committee of the OIHP.

 Personal life

 Hugh Cumming retired as Surgeon General and from active duty in the Public Health Service on 31 January 1936 as a rear admiral.
 He continued to serve as Director of the Pan American Sanitary Bureau until 1947.
 He died in Washington, DC, on 20 December 1948.

 His son, Hugh S. Cumming Jr., was a career Foreign Service Officer who served as United States Ambassador to Indonesia.